Tubbz-alt/BonnMotion/doc/HeightMapRNGM/README.txt

 # conclusions or recommendations expressed in this material are those of
 # the authors and do not necessarily reflect the views of DARPA.
 #
+# DISTRIBUTION STATEMENT A. Approved for public release.

 This file describes the use and implementation of the Height Map Reference Node Group Mobility (HM-RNGM) model for the BonnMotion generator.
 The HM-RNGM